ansys/pysam-sysml2/doc/source/users/api/diagram-model.rst

 Load Diagrams
 =============

-Before interacting with diagrams, they must be loaded using the `SysML2DiagramManager` context manager.
+Before interacting with diagrams, they must be loaded using the :ref:`SysML2DiagramManager <D_M_Section>` context manager.

 Basic Usage
 -----------